iturdikulov/notes/dwm.md

 # dwm (dynamic window manager)

 > dwm is a dynamic window manager for X. It manages windows in tiled, monocle
 > and floating layouts.
-All of the layouts can be applied dynamically,
+All the layouts can be applied dynamically,
 > optimizing the environment for the application in use and the task performed\
 > —&thinsp;<cite>[dwm](https://dwm.suckless.org/)</cite>